 During RSM's NIS2 advisory services our experienced IT audit specialists - as part of our audit business line - support your preparation to comply with the NIS2 Directive requirements helping your company meet cybersecurity standards.

-Compliance with the NIS2 directive - how can RSM help?
+Compliance with the NIS2 directive - how can RSM Hungary help?

-During RSM's NIS2 advisory services our experienced IT audit specialists support your preparation to comply with the requirements of the NIS2 Directive which helps your company to meet cybersecurity requirements.
+During RSM's NIS2 advisory services our experienced IT audit specialists support the preparation of Hungarian companies to comply with the requirements of the NIS2 Directive.
+We help your firm to meet cybersecurity requirements.

 In relation to RSM’s NIS2 advisory we provide the following services: